OdedHol/agrotech/Thingspeak+Mqtt.md

 All the remaining data regarding water conductivity, temperature of the leaf, and ambient temperature is displayed on [Thingspeak](https://thingspeak.com/channels/2184926).

-In addition, we utilized three different relays.
+In addition, we utilized three different [Relays](https://randomnerdtutorials.com/guide-for-relay-module-with-arduino/).
 Two of them were used for controlling the pH pumps and the conductivity (TDS) pumps and the third was used for the circulation pump.

 Relays have 2 working options: Normally closed or Normally open.